 All that glitters is not gold when it comes to Australia’s newest weed.
 The previously unrecorded species of clover, found during TERN’s survey of Australia’s alpine region, has just been identified as Golden Clover.
 Native to Europe and never found in Australia before, find out how Trifolium aureum was spotted and what the discovery may mean for our native ecosystems.

 On the afternoon of 10 October 2018, Neville Walsh of Royal Botanic Gardens Victoria made a startling discovery.
-Working with plant samples collected during TERN’s ecosystem survey of Australia’s alpine region, Neville had just identified Australia’s newest weed species: Golden Clover (Trifolium aureum).
+Working with plant samples collected during TERN’s terrestrial ecosystem mapping of Australia’s alpine region, Neville had just identified Australia’s newest weed species: Golden Clover (Trifolium aureum).

 “It’s quite rare to make new discoveries for Australia,” says Neville.
 “We’d be lucky to record new ‘national’ species once a year.
 The great majority of new weed species are ones that ‘jump the fence’ from horticulture, but Golden Clover seems to have sprung from nowhere!”